Enigma-25/RPG/README.md

 [SPECIAL]
 // Declares which tiles are deemed "special" (meaning they have unique behavior when interacted with)
-// The [x,y] are the coordinates of the tile and the optional [x,y:id] specifies a unique id interaction identifier for linking of behavior
+// The [x,y:id] specifies an id (interaction identifier) for linking of behavior with specified coordinates
-// IDs start at 1 and increment by 1 for each new special tile unless specified otherwise, after which it continues with next id rather than earliest available (example: 1; 2; 12 (specified); 13; 14; ... )

 1,1;1,5;3,1;5,1;7,1;7,7;9,5;10,5:6;11,5:6;23,6;23,7:7;23,8;